'Not dieting' can sound very simple in some respects. But it's more than telling yourself I'm not going back to Slimming World or WW.

 Until those rules and beliefs (and all the mental gymnastics that go with them) cost you your emotional and physical health.

 When you decide to stop the rules and really explore your thoughts and behaviours around food, it's not uncommon to feel scared about the prospect of 'letting go' of those boundaries.

 You may hear a voice that says 'but you'll never stop eating, you'll become the size of a house!'

 Fear of overeating and further weight gain is really common for people who are first learning about non-diet nutrition.
 IE encourages you to use your bodily sensations of physical hunger, cravings, fullness and satisfaction to drive what you eat (instead of rules).

 If you've been restricting (even lightly) for some time, you may have no idea what hunger really feels like.
 Not the subtle signs anyway.
-Or have any idea what comfortable fullness feels like, what foods fill you up and satisfy you and feel confident about when you want to stop eating.
+Or have any idea what comfortable fullness feels like; what foods fill you up and satisfy you and feel confident with your eating.